-Dumbbell Front Raise is an effective exercise for isolating the front head of the shoulders.
+Dumbbell Front Raise exercise is an effective exercise for isolating the front head of the shoulders.

-Dumbbell Front Raise can be used as a warm up for the shoulders before doing any pressing exercise.
+Dumbbell Front Raises also engages the lateral head of the shoulders, upper back and traps.
+It can be used as a warm up for the shoulders before doing any pressing exercise.

 It is also used as a rehab exercise after coming back from injury or surgery.

 Dumbbell Front Raise also helps develop stability and mobility in the shoulder area.

 This is a valuable exercise for those who participate in activities such as tennis, baseball and boxing.